-If you also want to include support for x86 devices, run the scons command
+If you also want to include support for x86 and x86-64 devices, run the SCons

 Using the export templates¶

-As export templates for Android, Godot needs release and debug APKs that were compiled against the same version/commit as the editor.
-If you are using official binaries for the editor, make sure to install the matching export templates, or to build your own from the same version.
+Godot needs release and debug APKs that were compiled against the same version/commit as the editor.
+If you are using official binaries for the editor, make sure to install the matching export templates, or build your own from the same version.

-When exporting your game, Godot opens the APK, changes a few things inside, adds your file and spits it back.
-It’s really handy! (and required some reverse engineering of the format).
+When exporting your game, Godot opens the APK, changes a few things inside and adds your files.

 Installing the templates¶